 Maryland public water systems maintain a high level of compliance with all Safe Drinking Water Act requirements.
-This high rate of compliance could be attributed to the strong oversight of the Water Supply Program's dedicated staff, and support by the Department in meeting the federal and state requirements.
+This high rate of compliance could be attributed to the strong oversight of the Water Supply Program's dedicated staff, and commitment of the Department's leadership to the protection of public health.
 In general, compliance is more difficult for smaller systems, which struggle both financially and technically to meet a continually increasing number of complex regulations.
 MDE's technical assistance approach is aimed at helping all public drinking water systems to achieve the highest possible level of public health protection.